SunnyTseng/bbsTaiwan/README.md

 #> Joining with `by = join_by(locationID)`
 ```

-The output from `bbs_fetch` is a list, with first element as a tibble,
+The output from `bbs_fetch` is a list with two elements: `occurrence`
-showing all the observations for the target species within selected year
+and `site_info`. `occurrence` is a tibble, showing all the observations
-range
+for the target species within selected year range

 ``` r
 bird_data$occurrence